- 1. Do the Moalboal Sardine Run

 - Explore Moalboal by checking out Cebu tours and activities to add to your itinerary

 This small town a few hours away from Cebu City is the only place in the Philippines where you can see the magnificent sardine run throughout the year.

 Divers from the Philippines and around the world come to this little seaside town just to swim with the silverfish.
 But that’s not the only thing to see and do in Moalboal.

-Aside from diving, there are also inland activities you can do, food that you can feast on, and beaches where you can relax.
+Aside from diving, there are also inland activities you can do, food that you can feast on in Cebu restaurants, and beaches where you can relax.